MicrosoftDocs/sdk-api/sdk-api-src/content/winternl/nf-winternl-ntquerysysteminformation.md

 The <b>KvaShadowPcid</b> indicates whether PCID is enabled.

 The <b>KvaShadowInvpcid</b> indicates whether PCID is enabled and whether INVPCID is in use.

+The <b>KvaShadowRequired</b> indicates whether the hardware is known to be susceptible to CVE-2017-5754.

+The <b>KvaShadowRequiredAvailable</b> indicates whether the <b>KvaShadowRequired</b> field is supported by the operating system.

+The <b>InvalidPteBit</b> indicates the physical address bit that is used for invalid page table entries, or zero if not set.

+The <b>L1DataCacheFlushSupported</b> indicates whether the hardware supports L1 data cache flushing.

+The <b>L1TerminalFaultMitigationPresent</b> indicates whether the operating system supports the L1 terminal fault (CVE-2018-3620) operating system mitigation.

 The <b>Reserved</b> member of the structure is reserved for internal use by the operating system.